 You can almost get the impression as if the exhibition’s aim was to prove that design is first of all creating tactile and visual memories.
 And the younger the designers are, the more flourishing their ironic nostalgia.

-The ABCs of Polish Design is the first such an extensive presentation of Polish design in Korea.
-It will be shown in two locations: Avenuel Art Hall Gallery in the popular Seoul Lotte World Mall, located in the fashionable Gangnam district and in Lotte Gallery in Incheon.
+The ABCs of Polish Design was the first so extensive a presentation of Polish design in Korea.
+It was shown in two locations: Avenuel Art Hall Gallery in the popular Seoul Lotte World Mall, located in the fashionable Gangnam district and in Lotte Gallery in Incheon.

 Programme of Accompanying Events